Selling ideas isn’t exactly new.

 A provisional patent covers the same legalities as the real patent, but it only gives you 12 months of legal protection and rights to sell your ideas.

-Benefits of provisional patent:
+Benefits of a provisional patent:

 - Cheaper application fees.
 This can be submitted for as low as $65.

-It’s more expensive than provisional patent with fees ranging from $900 to over $15,000 depending on several factors, including:
+It’s more expensive than a provisional patent with fees ranging from $900 to over $15,000 depending on several factors, including:

 Of course, utility patent cost will increase depending on the legal team you hire.